 At a Glance

-- Tasks: Lead the education and early years' functions for the local authority, ensuring compliance with statutory obligations.
+- Tasks: Lead the education and early years' functions for vulnerable learners in the Council.

-- Company: Spencer Clarke Group is an award-winning recruitment agency specialising in SEND professionals.
+- Company: Spencer Clarke Group is an award-winning agency specialising in SEND recruitment.

-- Benefits: Enjoy hybrid working options and a competitive daily rate of £600.
+- Benefits: Enjoy hybrid working options and competitive pay of £600 per day.

-- Why this job: Make a real impact on vulnerable learners while developing your career in a supportive environment.
+- Why this job: Make a real impact on the lives of vulnerable learners while developing your career.

-- Qualifications: Must have proven experience as a senior manager in the public sector related to SEND.
+- Qualifications: Must have proven senior management experience in public sector SEND services.

 - Other info: Initial contract for 3 months, likely to be extended.